typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 Of course, there's always some fine-print.

-In this case, the implicit class *must* use the same parameter names as above.
-The constructor parameter to `SizedOps` *must* be called `lhs` and the method parameter (if any) *must* be called `rhs`.
-Also, unary operators (methods that take no parameters, like `size`) *must* have parenthesis.
+In this case, the implicit class **must** use the same parameter names as above.
+The constructor parameter to `SizedOps` **must** be called `lhs` and the method parameter (if any) **must** be called `rhs`.
+Also, unary operators (methods that take no parameters, like `size`) **must** have parenthesis.

-You might wonder how the Ops macros would handle classes with multiple constructor parameters, or multiple method parameters.
-Right now, they don't.
-We haven't needed to support these kinds of exotic classes, but it should be easy to extend Spire's Ops macros to support other shapes as well.
+How the macros handle classes with multiple constructor parameters, or multiple method parameters?
+They don't.
+We haven't needed to support these kinds of exotic classes, but it would probably be easy to extend Spire's Ops macros to support other shapes as well.

 If you fail to follow these rules, or if your class has the wrong shape, your code will fail to compile.
 So don't worry.
 If your code